godilov/nd-dotfiles-lib/README.md

 The library was created to fulfill basic software requirements:
 - Fast and functional iterators (like Rust std::iter, C++ std::ranges or C# LINQ)
+- Color processing (mainly for [AwesomeWM](https://github.com/GermanOdilov/nd-dotfiles-awesome) and [Nvim](https://github.com/GermanOdilov/nd-dotfiles-nvim) configs)
 - Testing and benchmarking facilities
-- Color processing (mainly for [AwesomeWM](https://github.com/GermanOdilov/nd-dotfiles-awesome) and [Nvim](https://github.com/GermanOdilov/nd-dotfiles-nvim) configs)
-- Caching and serialization
+- Caching
+- Serialization
+- Strings extra functionality
-- ...
+- Tables extra functionality

 For reliability and convenience purposes, almost whole library is written in Functional paradigm without any state mutation and other dirty (~~OOP~~) things.
 Only specific stateful-by-definition things like IO, cache, etc. is allowed to be non-functional.